 As well as John Lewis & Partner's own brand range, the retailer also offers the more affordable ANYDAY collection, plus offerings from rattan outdoor furniture favourites Kettler, and great value bistro sets from the likes of EMU.
 As usual, the brand achieves a good mix of great design and good value in its ranges, with a focus on quality designs that feature weatherproof aluminium frames and hardwearing hardwoods.

-Shop now: John Lewis & Partners garden furniture (opens in new tab)
+Shop the collection: John Lewis & Partners garden furniture

 Homebase is a great place to find the best of both worlds, with a mix of affordable powder-coated steel garden furniture and good value aluminium sets if your budget can stretch a little further.
 The Spirit Garden Corner Sofa Set, which has just been relaunched after a sell-out year last year, is a particularly good buy, blending a contemporary aluminium frame with teak details at a very good price point.
 Plus, there's also a great selection of modern and more traditional rattan garden furniture sets on offer.

 Shop the collection: Homebase garden furniture

 3. Barker and Stonehouse

 Barker and Stonehouse has garden furniture to suit pretty much every style, whether you're looking for a timeless rattan corner sofa or a contemporary concrete dining table for statement alfresco dining.
 The brand's outdoor furniture tends to feature weather-resistant aluminium and durable hardwoods, so expect prices to be a little more expensive.
 But, if you're looking to create an outdoor living area that will become the focal point of the garden, this is one of our favourite stores to shop.

 Independent department store Leekes is a great place to find some of the top brands of garden furniture under one roof, whether you shop in-store or online.
 You'll find durable and elegant aluminium-framed rattan garden furniture from Branblecrest and Kettler, contemporary outdoor sofas and dining sets from Hartman, as well as a good selection of Garden Trading's bistro and lounge sets.

 Shop the collection: Leekes garden furniture